KirinDenis/Base-Z-47-Rust-Game/README.md

 - **DOSBOX**: Used for testing and running the game on modern systems.
 - **ChatGPT (OpenAI)**: Assisting in planning, writing, and debugging the Assembly code, as well as generating ideas and solutions for game mechanics.
 - **MidJourney**: Employed for generating concept art and visual assets for the game.
-- **AUDIO**: Used for creating sound effects and background music, helping to set the mood and immerse players in the game world.
+- **UDIO**: Used for creating sound effects and background music, helping to set the mood and immerse players in the game world.

 ## Installation